Belize: Rainforests, Reefs, & Ruins

 Arriving in Belize City

-Your Tour Director will communicate on Facebook or email about where to meet them at the Madrid airport.
+Your Tour Director will communicate on Facebook or email about where to meet them at the Belize City airport.
 This is another reason you should join your Facebook group.

 Meet Your Tour Director and Fellow Travelers